Social Accountability Report

 The Policy is based on the International Labor Organization Declaration on Fundamental Principles and Rights at Work (adopted 1998).
 The Policy provides the foundation for Dillard’s ongoing evaluation of vendor’s practices and our continuing relationship with such vendors.
 The standards set forth in the Policy are intended to convey the minimum standard for doing business with Dillard’s.
 Dillard’s will apply more stringent standards in selecting and partnering with its vendors/suppliers in appropriate circumstances.

 In addition to publication and communication of the Policy to its direct import supplier base, Dillard’s conducts factory assessments (“Assessments”) to ensure social compliance.
-The following information and statistics describe Dillard’s FY2022 direct import supplier base for private label merchandise; the inspections conducted thereon, the findings of those Assessments and the follow up conducted on the factories.
-The statistics provided relate to suppliers of private label merchandise imported by Dillard’s in FY2022.
+The following information and statistics describe Dillard’s FY2023 direct import supplier base for private label merchandise; the inspections conducted thereon, the findings of those Assessments and the follow up conducted on the factories.
+The statistics provided relate to suppliers of private label merchandise imported by Dillard’s in FY2023.

 Dillard’s intends to update this report periodically; we may add or modify elements to the report.
 We will work with shareholder and stakeholder groups to make the report more meaningful and relevant to our changing environment.
 Dillard’s Compliance Department is responsible for ensuring that the Policy is communicated to Dillard’s vendors, that appropriate employees are trained, and that the required audits are conducted for compliance.
 Dillard’s Vice President of Operations and the Legal Department monitor compliance and continually address issues as they arise.